Frequently Asked Questions and Answers

 The emerging Spin-off platform under the patronage of TTO creates a contact and communication environment that will connect MU spin-offs and the university.
 They have much to offer each other.
 Clicking through the platform will enable the development of all its members and allow closer cooperation and more effective support for technology transfer and commercialization.
 An MU spin-off can become a platform member by its creation or by being granted spin-off company status.

 - Who can I contact to consult on cooperation opportunities and to be directed to the contact persons for each grant program if I am interested in submitting a joint grant project?

-The Faculty of Informatics has an entire department, namely the Department of Research Support, Projects and Cooperation with Industrial Partners FI MU, which provides support and information on projects and grants, provides administrative support in submitting and solving projects, manages the agenda of habilitation and professorial proceedings, doctoral studies, rigorous proceedings, scientific councils, disciplinary councils, etc. Alternatively, it is possible to negotiate grant support directly with the Research and Development office at the MU Rector's Office.
+The Faculty of Informatics has an entire department, namely the Department of Research Support and Projects, which provides support and information on projects and grants, provides administrative support in submitting and solving projects, manages the agenda of habilitation and professorial proceedings, doctoral studies, rigorous proceedings, scientific councils, disciplinary councils, etc. Alternatively, it is possible to negotiate grant support directly with the Research and Development office at the MU Rector's Office.